-Mooladhara chakra (Root Chakra): Located at the base of our spine in the coccyle region it is rectangular in shape and red in color.
-Its element is earth, beejakshara- LAM, Beejmantra- OUM BHU and decorated with four petals.
-Someone with good balance will be healthy, grounded, centered and strong.
-Its imbalance may reflect greed, carelessness, hyperactivity, obesity etc. The yoga posture that helps to open and balance it is SETUBANDHASANA (Bridge pose).
-After attaining the posture of Setubandhasana, concentrate on Mooladhara keeping in mind its shape, color, element and chant Beejakshara- LAM repeatedly without uttering any voice.
-For better results repeat this asana 2 to 3 times.
+Located at the base of our spine in the coccyle region it is rectangular in shape and red in color.
+Its element is earth, beejakshara- LAM, Beejmantra- OUM BHU, and decorated with four petals.
+Someone with good balance will be healthy, grounded, centered, and strong.
+Its imbalance may reflect greed, carelessness, hyperactivity, obesity, etc. The yoga posture that helps to open and balance it is SETUBANDHASANA (Bridge pose).
+After attaining the posture of Setubandhasana, concentrate on Mooladhara, keeping in mind its shape, color, and element, and chant Beejakshara- LAM repeatedly without uttering any voice, for better results, repeat this asana 2 to 3 times.

-When Svadhisthana chakra is activated the sadhaka (Yogi) becomes free from disease and acquires vibrant health.
+When Svadhisthana chakra is activated, the sadhaka (Yogi) becomes disease-free and acquires vibrant health.
 Feeling no fatigue, he becomes friendly and compassionate.

-Manipura Chakra (Solar plexus): Located at the lumber region of spine, its shape is like a triangle and yellow in color.
-Its element is fire, beejakshar- RAM and beejamantra- OUM SWAH and decorated with 10 petals.
-Someone with good balance will be productive, cooperative, flexible, focused, empowered, successful and well-adjusted.
-Symptoms of imbalance are related with arrogance, indifference, complacency, passivity, disempowerment, indigestion etc.
+Located at the lumber region of the spine, its shape is like a triangle and yellow.
+Its element is fire, beejakshar – RAM, and beejamantra- OUM SWAH decorated with ten petals.
+Someone with good balance will be productive, cooperative, flexible, focused, empowered, successful, and well-adjusted.
+Symptoms of imbalance are related to arrogance, indifference, complacency, passivity, disempowerment, indigestion, etc.

-DHANURASANA (Bow pose) is recommended to open and balance Manipura chakra.
+DHANURASANA (Bow pose) is recommended to open and balance the Manipura chakra.

-Anahat Chakra (Heart chakra): Located in the thoracic region of spine corresponding the heart, its shape has two triangles juxtaposed and green color.
-Its element is air, beejakshara- YAM, beejamantra- OUM MAHA and decorated with 12 petals.
+Located in the thoracic region of the spine corresponding to the heart, its shape has two triangles juxtaposed and a green color.
+Its element is air, beejakshara- YAM, beejamantra- OUM MAHA, and decorated with 12 petals.

-Someone with good balance of this chakra will be loving, warm, affectionate, accepting and tolerant.
-Symptoms of imbalance are distrusting, reserved, uncompassionate, self-centered, weak immune system etc.
+Someone with a good balance of this chakra will be loving, warm, affectionate, accepting, and tolerant.
+Symptoms of imbalance are distrusting, reserved, uncompassionate, self-centered, weak immune system, etc.

 USHTRASANA (Camel pose) is recommended to open and balance this chakra.

-Vishudha chakra (throat chakra): Vishudha means purification.
-It is located at the area of throat (cervical region), its shape is like a circle, blue color, element is ether, beejakshara- HAM, beejamantra- OUM JANAH and decorated with 16 petals.
+Vishudha means purification.
+It is located at the area of the throat (cervical region); its shape is like a circle, blue in color, the element is ether, beejakshara- HAM, beejamantra- OUM JANAH, and decorated with 16 petals.

-Someone with good balance of this chakra will be expressive, eloquent, a great communicator and a good listener.
-Symptoms of imbalance are lack of confidence, inability to speak up, talking too much and not listening well, being argumentative with either overactive or underactive thyroid, asthmatic etc.
+Someone with a good balance of this chakra will be expressive, eloquent, a great communicator, and a good listener.
+Symptoms of imbalance are lack of confidence, inability to speak up, talking too much and not listening well, being argumentative with either overactive or underactive thyroid, asthmatic, etc.

 MATSYASANA (Fish pose) is recommended to open and balance this chakra.

-Someone with good balance of this chakra will be intelligent, thoughtful, clear headed and with good memory.
-Symptoms of imbalance are ‘Matibhrum’ (hallucinations), acting without thinking, illogical, forgetfulness etc.
+Someone with a good balance of this chakra will be intelligent, thoughtful, clear-headed, and with good memory.
+Symptoms of imbalance are ‘Matibhrum’ (hallucinations), acting without thinking, illogical, forgetfulness, etc.

 SEATED YOGA MUDRA is recommended to open and balance this chakra.

-Sahasrara chakra (Crown chakra): Located at top of the head this chakra has a dot like shape, color violet or white, beyond all elements encompassing all beejakshara, beejamantra- OUM SATYAM and decorated with thousands of petals.
+Located at the top of the head this chakra has a dot-like shape, color violet or white, beyond all elements encompassing all beejakshara, beejamantra- OUM SATYAM and decorated with thousands of petals.

-Someone with good balance of this chakra will be enjoying complete bliss, love life but not dread death and have a deep sense of connection to the Divine.
-Symptoms of imbalance are lack of spiritual beliefs, ungrounded, out of touch with reality etc.
+Someone with a good balance of this chakra will be enjoying complete bliss, love life but not dread death, and have a deep sense of connection to the Divine.
+Symptoms of imbalance are a lack of spiritual beliefs, ungrounded, out of touch with reality, etc.

-HEADSTANDASANA for those who are capable of doing it, otherwise variation of SEATED YOGAMUDRA is recommended to open and balance this chakra.
+HEADSTANDASANA for those capable of doing it.
+Otherwise, a variation of SEATED YOGAMUDRA is recommended to open and balance this chakra.